rickardlindberg/rickardlindberg.me/writing/writing-my-own-video-editor/index.template.markdown

 More examples from my spikes can be found [here](https://github.com/rickardlindberg/rlvideo/blob/91dd25a0d39cbe25e8ce85157115d023b4d2c78c/spikes/mlt_hello_world.py).

-To help me do the spikes, I used the following resources:
+To help me do the spikes, I use the following resources:

 * [MLT Framework Design](https://www.mltframework.org/docs/framework/): A good
   introduction to how MLT works.

 * [Python
   examples](https://github.com/mltframework/mlt/tree/master/src/swig/python):
   Examples how to use MLT from Python.
-They are quite limited, but gives you a good starting point.
+They are quite limited, but give you a good starting point.

 * [MLT API documentation](https://www.mltframework.org/doxygen/annotated.html):